google/zetasql/docs/query-syntax.md

 GROUP BY item;

 -- These results will change each time you run the query.
--- The scissors group was removed this time, but may not be -- removed the next time.
+-- The scissors group was removed this time, but might not be -- removed the next time.
 /*----------+------------------*
  | item     | average_quantity |